lzx551402/GL3D/docs/data_format.md

 Be noted that the both measurements are not symmetrical.

-## geolabel/mask.bin (not ready)
+## geolabel/mask.bin
-This file contains the overlap masks of image pairs, which have the resolution of 14x14.
+This file contains the overlap masks of image pairs, which have the resolution of 64x64.
-Each mask record has an unique index, hashed from the image pair index.
-Specifically, *mask_index = image_index0 * 2147483647 + image_index1*, where *image_index0 <= image_index1*.
 ```
-# One line of data per mask record, started by a hashed pair index (int64) then followed by two mask record of an image pair (14x14x2 bool).
+# One line of data per mask record, started by a hashed pair index (int64) then followed by two mask record of an image pair (32x32x2 bool).
-# HASHED INDEX, MASK RECORD0 (14x14), MASK RECORD1 (14x14)
+# IMG_IDX0, IMG_IDX1, MASK RECORD0 (64x64), MASK RECORD1 (64x64)
-2 false false false true true true true true ... (for the first image) false false false false ... (for the second image)
+0 1 false false false true true true true true ... (for the first image) false false false false ... (for the second image)
 ...
 ```

-`true` indicates overlapping region.
+where `true` indicates overlapping region.